jeremymchacon/multieditR_Package/readme.md

 ## Repository for the multieditR package

-multiEditR helps identify edits from Sanger Sequences
+multiEditR helps identify edits from Sanger Sequences.
+The algorithms were developed by Mitch Kleusner, and put into this R package by Jeremy Chacón.

 To install, use: